 RELATED: Is Halloween your jam?
-Here are 31 activities to celebrate Halloween for each day in October.
+Here are 31 activities to celebrate Halloween on each day in October.

-RELATED: Don’t miss out on these fantastic fine motor activities ways to play!
+RELATED: Don’t miss out on these great fine motor activities and ways to play!

 When this happens, I prompt by showing my three-year-old that different parts of the monster are labeled with a matching color.
 If my toddler still shows disinterest in following the color codes, he can carry on as he sees fit.

 Remember, coloring practice is better than no coloring practice.
-Forcing my three-year-old to use the correct color will not do any of us any good.
-Allowing some flexibility helps us all enjoy our morning and wake up with creativity. – A Breakfast Invitation win.
+Forcing my three-year-old to use the correct color will not do any good.
+Allowing some flexibility helps us all enjoy our morning and wake up with creativity. – A Breakfast Invitation Win.

 RELATED: You’ll also love this monster eye count-up!